 Choosing a tracker mortgage is an appealing option for many homeowners.
 Tracker mortgages provide the potential of lower interest rates by following the Bank of England base rate; however, like all financial decisions, there are both pros and cons to take into account before making your choice.

 - Potential for lower rates: Tracker mortgages can offer lower interest rates, especially when the base rate is low.

-- Benefit from rate reductions: If the base rate falls, your interest rate and repayments will decrease too.
+- Benefit from rate reductions: If the base rate falls, your interest rate and mortgage repayments will decrease too.

-- Rate variability: Your interest rate and monthly repayments can go up as well as down on a variable rate mortgage.
+- Rate variability: Your interest rate and monthly repayments can go up as well as down on a variable-rate mortgage.
 If the base rate increases, so will your mortgage repayments.

 - Uncertainty: With an adjustable-rate mortgage, monthly repayments may change from month to month, making budgeting more complex.

 Decisions on tracker mortgages ultimately depend on your personal circumstances and risk tolerance.
-If you can accept fluctuating repayments as long as base rates stay low, then tracker loans could be suitable; otherwise, a fixed-rate deals may provide greater certainty of payments without risk of rising rates.
+If you can accept fluctuating repayments as long as base rates stay low, then tracker loans could be suitable; otherwise, fixed-rate deals may provide greater certainty of payments without the risk of rising rates.

 Mortgage Lenders with Flexible Mortgages

 Flexible mortgages give you greater control over how to repay your loan, potentially saving money while giving you greater payment flexibility depending on your current circumstances.
 They allow for overpayments on your mortgage with no early repayment charge which helps reduce balances more quickly while paying less interest overall.